chandraw2015/appliances-oven-control-api/README.md

 # Getting started

 You need Java 8 installed and any latest version of Maven.
- Run : mvn spring-boot:run
+ * Run : mvn spring-boot:run
- or RightClick Start OvenControlApplication.java to build and start the Application.
+ * RightClick Start OvenControlApplication.java to build and start the Application.

 Once Application is build and started, It will be launched on port 8080 locally.